Courses

 As we said, we cannot use dates everywhere.
 So, we use periods.
 Here too, we have the same problem of deciding what historical incidents we should use to mark the start and end of a particular period.

-James Mill, a historian who supported the British rule in India, divided the Indian history into Hindu, Muslim, and British periods.
-The assumption was, during the reign of the Hindu and Muslim rulers, India was in the dark ages.
+James Mill, a historian who supported British rule in India, divided Indian history into Hindu, Muslim, and British periods.
+The assumption was, that during the reign of the Hindu and Muslim rulers, India was in the dark ages.
 It is the British rulers who pulled India out of the darkness.
 The ancient Sanskrit language is deeply intertwined with Mathematics.

-Then there is the question, why should we categorise periods based on religions.
+Then there is the question, why should we categorise periods based on religions?
 There are many aspects of history apart from the religious angles.

 To banish this bias, modern historians started dividing Indian history into ancient, medieval, and modern.
-But the Indian civilization did not advance chronologically.
+However the Indian civilization did not advance chronologically.
 It was during the so-called ‘ancient’ times that the Indians were at the prime of socio-political growth.

 The Colonial Period